 Vargas's priority in this fight is to protect Karis long enough for her to absorb the storm.
-Chartilifax has arrived to protect the wizard and to gain vengeance on the characters, but he is bloodied (50 hit points).
+Chartilifax has arrived to protect the wizard and to gain vengeance on the characters, but he is bloodied (126 hit points) and has no action points.